 Don’t be afraid to ask for recommendations from people you have worked with and can speak to your expertise and results.
 Be sure to personalize your request and provide ideas of what you would like them to write about.

-Publications is an excellent section to showcase your authority on your topic.
+One such section is Publications, which is an excellent place to showcase your authority on your topic.

 Adding any honors and awards you and your business have received is an excellent way to establish your authority and credibility.

-Start LinkedIn Marketing & Lead Generation with a Great LinkedIn Profile
+Start LinkedIn Marketing & Social Selling with a Great LinkedIn Profile

 I hope you enjoyed this LinkedIn profile infographic and that it will be helpful to you in creating a complete and professional LinkedIn profile.
-Having a great profile is essential for your success with LinkedIn marketing (especially if you are using it for lead generation) and it will improve your overall personal brand and make a great online impression.
+Having a great profile is essential for your success with LinkedIn marketing (especially if you are using it for social selling) and it will improve your overall personal brand and make a great online impression.

-Whether you are a student, job seeker, business owner, sales person, professional or executive, LinkedIn is one of the first places people will go to learn more about you.
+Whether you are a student, job seeker, business owner, salesperson, marketer, professional or executive, LinkedIn is one of the first places people will go to learn more about you.
 Take control of your personal brand and enhance your credibility by using the tips shared in this LinkedIn profile infographic to create a professional presence.

 Looking for a LinkedIn profile writer to make sure you have a profile that stands out and gets attention?
 We specialize in writing client focused, professional, rock-star LinkedIn profiles.
-Send us a message here.
+Click here to learn more about our LinkedIn profile development services.